sylhare/Type-on-Strap/_posts/2022-07-21-leaflet-draw-polygon-markers.md

 ---
 layout: post
 title: Draw a polygon from markers in leaflet
-description: How to join multiple markers in leaflet into a polygon
+description: I want to add some markers to the map and to create a polygon that joins them to display them nicely in a leaflet map
 author-id: "galera"
 categories: [leaflet, javascript, browser, gis]
 tags: [leaflet, javascript, browser, gis]